 Proactive agenda to alter what generate and maintain poverty

-In Diakonia’s long-term work for change focus is put on changing the structures that generate and maintain poverty.
+In Diakonia’s long-term work for change focus is put on changing the structures (at all levels) that generate and maintain poverty.

 Our programmes should not merely deliver direct benefits to poor and discriminated women and men, but also address the root causes of the problems experienced.